 Is there a yearly fee for an LLC in Connecticut?

-Yes – Each year, there is an $80 state fee due for filing the annual report.
+Yes – Each year, a $80 state fee is due for filing the annual report.

 How long does it take to get a Connecticut LLC approved?

-It normally takes 2-3 days for online filings and 7-10 business days for filings sent by mail for the state to approve the LLC paperwork.
+The state normally approves the LLC paperwork in 2-3 days for online filings and 7-10 business days for filings sent by mail.

 Why choose an LLC?

 A Connecticut LLC is a business structure chosen by small business owners for its flexibility and protection.
 Unlike a sole proprietorship or general partnership, it shields the personal assets of its owners, called members, from the debts and liabilities of the business.
-This means if the business runs into financial trouble, the personal belongings of the members, such as houses or savings, are generally protected.
+This means that if the business runs into financial trouble, the member’s personal assets, such as houses or savings, are generally protected.

 An LLC also offers more operational flexibility compared to a corporation, with fewer formalities like board meetings and record-keeping requirements.